 where the components of the tensor $Q(g)$ are given in terms of those of the Ricci tensor, $R_{\mu\nu}$, by

 Here the covariant derivatives and the Ricci tensor are those of the metric $g$ and the $1$-form $W$ is

-We will discuss the relationship between the solutions of the Einstein equation~\eqref{Einstein} and those of the modified equation~\eqref{eqQ} in Section~\ref{S.DeTurck}, as the lack of global hyperbolicity introduces some peculiarities.
-Notice that~$Q(g)$ also depends on the initial and boundary conditions through the reference metric~$\gref$.
+We will discuss the relationship between the solutions of the Einstein equations~\eqref{Einstein} and those of the modified equation~\eqref{eqQ} in Section~\ref{S.DeTurck}, as the lack of global hyperbolicity introduces some peculiarities.
+It is worth mentioning that $Q(g)$ also depends on the initial and boundary conditions through the reference metric~$\gref$.

-It is well-known that the advantage of Eq.~\eqref{eqQ} over the Einstein equation is that the nondegeneracy has been taken care of; indeed, \eqref{eqQ} is a quasilinear wave equation because
+It is well-known that the advantage of Equation~\eqref{eqQ} over the Einstein equations is that the nondegeneracy has been taken care of; indeed, \eqref{eqQ} is a quasilinear wave equation because

 with the second term quadratic in $\pd g$.
-Our goal now is to solve the modified Einstein equation~\eqref{eqQ} together with the initial and boundary conditions
+Our goal now is to solve the modified Einstein equation~\eqref{eqQ} together with the compatible initial and boundary conditions

 For the class of metrics that we are considering, the coefficients are strongly singular at $x=0$.
-Indeed, it essentially follows from a computation by Graham and Lee~\cite[Eq.~(2.19)]{GL} that for a weakly asymptotically AdS metric $g$ one can express~\eqref{QDeg} in terms of $\Bg$ as
+Indeed, it essentially follows from a computation by Graham and Lee~\cite[Equation~(2.19)]{GL} that for a weakly asymptotically AdS metric $g$ one can express~\eqref{QDeg} in terms of $\Bg$ as

-where
+where $x_\mu:=\pd_\mu x$,